howerj/cdb/readme.md

 TODO:

+* [ ] Apply lessons learned in this project to others, this is in terms of the makefile, project layout and style.
 * [ ] An option for dumping out keys and their hashes could be made, using Unix utilities it would then be possible to construct the database in hash value order.